Bargains on quality California wine exist, if you know where to look

 Hughes and Master acknowledged their ability to offer high-value wine affordably is vulnerable to market swings.
 An economic downturn coupled with poor vintages — such as 2010 and 2011 after the Great Recession — can turn boom into bust.
 For now, though, these are good times.

-The proof, of course, is in the palate.
+The proof, of course, is on the palate.
 But whether we are looking for Tortoise Creek among the dross of the supermarket shelf or springing for an inexpensive case of top-quality cabernet from de Négoce, there are bargains to be found — and savored.

 More from Food: